-In case of no attack, the confirmation sent by the PISP will lead to the normal triggering of the relevant Credit Transfers.
+Otherwise, the confirmation sent by the PISP will lead to the normal triggering of the relevant Credit Transfers.

-3.4.5.5.
+3.4.5.6.
 OAUTH2 DECOUPLED Approach

 In this approach, the Client Credential token can be used for all PISP use cases: